Ciyou/chatbot-telegram/README.md

     This is your session token, keep it safe.
 3. Paste it in your `.env` file.

-## Credits
+## 💌 Credits
 - [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) Node.js client for the unofficial ChatGPT API. - [License](https://github.com/transitive-bullshit/chatgpt-api/blob/main/license)
 - [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api) Telegram Bot API for NodeJS. - [License](https://github.com/yagop/node-telegram-bot-api/blob/master/LICENSE.md)
 - [Lodash](https://github.com/lodash/lodash) - [License](https://github.com/lodash/lodash/blob/master/LICENSE)
-- One-third of final code & almost all the comments was written by [Github Copilot](https://github.com/features/copilot)👀
+- One-third of final code & almost all the comments was written by [Github Copilot](https://github.com/features/copilot).
+How far are we from the day where AI build whole project itself with AI 👀